DStauffman/dstauffman/README.md

 The new f-strings in Python v3.6 look amazing, so I plan to upgrade to those shortly after the official release of v3.6.

 I do lots of plotting with matplotlib, and additionally use the PyQt5 library for GUIs and adding buttons (like next plot, previous plot and close all) to the standard MPL toolbar.
 This code is backend specific, and Qt is much more powerful than Tk/Tcl, so I use PyQt5 instead of the core tkinter.
-I currently maintain backwards compatibility with PyQt4 using the newer signal and slots methods, but plan on dropping that when PyQt5 is more stable in WinPython or Anaconda.
-I'm satisfied with PyQt5 on Ubuntu 16.04, even though it's still more difficult to install (as of September 2016).

 ### Built-in libraries